What is Mewing?

 The above picture describes both the optimal direction for facial growth and the direction you should be pushing with your tongue.

 The above picture describes the forces generated by mewing.
 The first skull shows an upward force that comes from the tongue and having your teeth together.
-This will cause your cheekbones to bulge out.
+This force will cause your cheekbones to bulge out.

 Since the TMJ complex and your teeth lock your upper and lower jaws together, your lower jaw will go along for the ride and move forward along with your maxilla.